-Interest Rate in Rwanda averaged 7.14 percent from 2005 until 2020, reaching an all time high of 9 percent in September of 2005 and a record low of 5 percent in May of 2019.
+Interest Rate in Rwanda averaged 7.06 percent from 2005 until 2020, reaching an all time high of 9 percent in September of 2005 and a record low of 4.50 percent in March of 2020.
 This page provides the latest reported value for - Rwanda Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Rwanda Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2020. source: National Bank of Rwanda
+Rwanda Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: National Bank of Rwanda

-Interest Rate in Rwanda is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Rwanda to stand at 4.50 in 12 months time.
-In the long-term, the Rwanda Interest Rate is projected to trend around 4.00 percent in 2021, according to our econometric models.
+Interest Rate in Rwanda is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Rwanda to stand at 4.00 in 12 months time.
+In the long-term, the Rwanda Interest Rate is projected to trend around 3.50 percent in 2021, according to our econometric models.